jundalisay/spblist/content/en/superphysics/principles/definitions.md

 Word | Acronym | Meaning
 --- | --- | ---
-Gravitational Signature | | the unique code or idea that is the basis for the discrete entity.
+Charge | Rotation direction of that particle Gravitational Signature | | the unique code or idea that is the basis for the discrete entity.
 In a living body, this manifests as its DNA
-Quantum Substance | A Cartesian Substance subject to measurement Monad | A 1-dimensional Substance
+Magnetic Field | The flow of virtual photons around that hole Magnetic Moment | A hole in particles for virtual photons to pass through Magnetism | The tendency for materials to attract and repel independent of gravitation Monad | A 1-dimensional Substance
-Quantum of Space-time | Qost | Invisible spacetime particles in the Spatial Layer Quantum of Aether | Qoa | Substance of idea, feeling, or the abstract mind or soul that has those ideas and feelings
+Quantum of Aether | Qoa | Substance of idea, feeling, or the abstract mind or soul that has those ideas and feelings Quantum of Space-time | Qost | Invisible spacetime particles in the Spatial Layer Quantum Substance | A Cartesian Substance subject to measurement Spin | Orientation of that particle relative to the virtual photon

 <!-- Spinoza | | the Aether, as to separate it from the Physics concept of the aether or the Higgs field -->